Union blockade: Major engagements

-In December 1864, Union Secretary of the Navy Gideon Welles sent a force against Fort Fisher, which protected the Confederacy's access to the Atlantic from Wilmington, North Carolina, the last open Confederate port on the Atlantic Coast.
+In December 1864 Welles sent a force against Fort Fisher, which protected the Confederacy's access to the Atlantic from Wilmington, North Carolina, the last open Confederate port on the Atlantic Coast.
 The first attack failed, but with a change in tactics (and Union generals), the fort fell in January 1865, closing the last major Confederate port.

-As the Union fleet grew in size, speed and sophistication, more ports came under Federal control.
-After 1862, only three ports east of the Mississippi—Wilmington, North Carolina; Charleston, South Carolina; and Mobile, Alabama—remained open for the 75–100 blockade runners in business.
+As the Union fleet grew in size, speed and sophistication, more ports came under Union control.
+After 1862, only three ports east of the Mississippi—Wilmington, Charleston, and Mobile—remained open for the 75–100 blockade runners in business.
 Charleston was shut down by Admiral John A. Dahlgren's South Atlantic Blockading Squadron in 1863.
-Mobile Bay was captured in August 1864 by Admiral David Farragut.
+Mobile Bay was captured in August 1864 by Farragut.
 Blockade runners faced an increasing risk of capture—in 1861 and 1862, one sortie in 9 ended in capture; in 1863 and 1864, one in three.
 By war's end, imports had been choked to a trickle as the number of captures came to 50% of the sorties.
 Some 1,100 blockade runners were captured (and another 300 destroyed).
 British investors frequently made the mistake of reinvesting their profits in the trade; when the war ended they were stuck with useless ships and rapidly depreciating cotton.
 In the final accounting, perhaps half the investors took a profit, and half a loss.